Ridley Scott: Honours, awards and legacy

 Sir Ridley Scott was made an Honorary Doctor at the Royal College of Art during a ceremony in July 2015.

 Scott was knighted in the 2003 New Year Honours "for services to the British film industry".
 He received his accolade from Queen Elizabeth II at an investiture ceremony at Buckingham Palace on 8 July 2003.
 Scott admitted feeling "stunned and truly humbled" after the ceremony, saying, "As a boy growing up in South Shields, I could never have imagined that I would receive such a special recognition.
 I am truly humbled to receive this treasured award and believe it also further recognises the excellence of the British film industry."
 In the 2024 New Year Honours, he was appointed a Knight Grand Cross of the Order of the British Empire (GBE) by King Charles III also "for services to the UK film industry".

 Scott has been nominated for three Academy Awards for Directing—Thelma & Louise, Gladiator and Black Hawk Down—as well as three British Academy Film Awards for Best Director, four Golden Globe Awards for Best Director, and two Primetime Emmy Awards.
 In 1995, Ridley and his brother Tony received the BAFTA for Outstanding British Contribution To Cinema.
 In 2018 he received the highest accolade from BAFTA, the BAFTA Fellowship, for lifetime achievement.
+In 2026, he was announced as the recipient of an Academy Honorary Award.

 Scott was inducted into the Science Fiction Hall of Fame in 2007.
 In 2017 the German newspaper FAZ compared Scott's influence on the science fiction film genre to Sir Alfred Hitchcock's on thrillers and John Ford's on Westerns.
 In 2011, he received a star on the Hollywood Walk of Fame.

 Scott has received three Hugo Awards in the category of Best Dramatic Presentation for Alien, Blade Runner and The Martian.
 In 2012, Scott was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork, The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover, to celebrate the British cultural figures of his life that he most admires to mark his 80th birthday.
 On 3 July 2015, he was awarded an honorary doctorate by the Royal College of Art in a ceremony at the Royal Albert Hall in London at which he described how he still keeps on his office wall his school report placing him 31st out of 31 in his class, and how his teacher encouraged him to pursue what became his passion at art school.